Welcome to Christmas Lake Press!

 by Marianne Benz

-The touching, inspiring, and instructive story of three generations coming to terms with Alzheimer’s.
+The touching, inspiring, and illuminating story of three generations coming to terms with Alzheimer’s.

 On any unknown path with difficult terrain, I look for wise guides.
 Through this story, Marianne reveals herself as such, entering courageously with her whole self—mind, heart, body, and world of relationships.
 Her desire for more, for her mom and herself, is a light that leads her, and us, if we choose to listen, towards exactly that in surprising ways.
 I leave these pages feeling hopeful and moved by a tenacious love that transforms both those we seek to love well, and ourselves in the process.